 - a comment, these lines are ignored – no DNS entry is created

 - “common data” lines, which will publish SOA, NS and optionally A records (for the name servers).
 X is the name of one of your name servers.
 IP is for an IP address, but should be empty if there’s already an A record for that name server.
 Leave IP empty if you’re using our name servers.
+Don’t use this for delegation, use & instead.
 See the example below.

 - publishes an A record